-- Fault management must be supported and enabled by the controller for disk drive hot swapping. - When you have (or add) a RAID host adapter on a server that does not have RAID installed, use the RAID software to configure your server for RAID operation. - Select the same capacity of the disk drives in the SBB bays for hot-swap support in a RAID server. - Use the same capacity disk drives in a RAID group, otherwise the difference in disk drive capacity will be lost. - Use the full capacity of the disk drives for hotswap mirroring, such as RAID-1. - The maximum number of logical disk drives in a RAID group is eight. - To maximize the I/O performance of your multi-channel RAID subsystem, connect each disk drive in a RAID group on a separate SCSI channel.
+- Fault management must be supported and enabled by the controller for disk drive hot swapping. - When adding a RAID host adapter to a server that does not have RAID installed, use the RAID software to configure your server for RAID operation. - Select the disk drives in the SBB bays for hot-swap support in a RAID server. - Use the same capacity disk drives in a RAID group, otherwise the difference in disk drive capacity will be lost. - The maximum number of logical disk drives in a RAID group is eight. - To maximize the I/O performance of your multi-channel RAID subsystem, connect each disk drive in a RAID group on a separate SCSI channel.
 This enables the RAID host adapter concurrent access to all disk drives. - Supported RAID levels include: 0, 1, 0+1, 5, and RAID 7 (JBOD).

 RAID Description Drives Per RAID Group (1 Channel) Drives Per RAID Group (3 Channel)

-0 Striping - no redundancy 2 - 7 2 - 8
+0 Striping - no redundancy 2-7 2 - 8

 1 Mirroring 2 2

 0 + 1 Striping and mirroring 3 - 7 3 - 8

 5 Striping with parity 3 - 7 3 - 8

 7 Single disk - no redundancy (factory 1 1

 default) (minimum to maximum) (minimum to maximum)